tuulbox/haikunator-meteor/README.md

 Heavily forked from https://github.com/Atrox/haikunatorjs

 Generate Heroku-like random names to use in your node applications.
+This is haiku-inspired but not technically haiku.
+This is mostly for codename generation.

 Additions: